xiangao0904/HST-MiniMind/README.md

 This repository is a compact research prototype for faster language-model pretraining with Token Superposition Training (TST).

 The main experiment is **CACT** (Conflict-Aware Calibrated TST): a lightweight residual TST variant that keeps the paper-style repeated-token cross entropy objective, then adds a small online calibration loss during the superposition phase.
-The goal is not to change inference.
 The goal is to make TST reach the same NTP quality in fewer training steps.

 ## Key Result